assem-ch/assem-ch/README.md

 - Raid hailing
 - Search and Arabic NLP

+The stack I prefer to work with:
+- Django or FastAPI / ReactJS / React-Native

 # For students / fresh graduates
 Check this organization [Unchained Community](https://github.com/UnchainedCommunity), I have some projects there for learning purpose.
 Choose any project, and run it locally, then contact me.